Playing It Cool: Plot

 Me is a screenwriter in LA who wants to write action flicks, but his agent, Bryan, needs him to write a rom-com first.
 Due to mother abandonment issues from his childhood, he doesn't let love in or believe in it, so finds writing about romance difficult.
 His buddy Scott is obsessed with romantic books and movies.
 He’s had a crush for ages on a guy who works at a bookshop.
 He is tortured, hoping the feelings could be reciprocated.

-Me wants to show love as it is in his perspective, not funny nor romantic.
+Me wants to show love.
 Every time anyone has told him they love him, he says he doesn’t think he’d be able to reciprocate.
-So, he constantly hooks up and then says he doesn’t see a future with them.
+He hooks up and then doesn’t see a future with them.

 Then Me meets Her at a charity event, bantering together with ease.
 Me finds himself drawn to Her, but suddenly they meet her boyfriend ‘Stuffy’, and she gets whisked away.
 When he tries to get her out of his head by hooking up with anyone else, for the first time it doesn’t work.
 He goes back to the venue to see if he can get her name, but there is no one left to ask.
 Desperate, he steals the guest book.

-His misfit group of friends are all writers: Lyle is prolific yet still unpublished, Samson is a married graphic novelist, Mallory writes and performs one woman shows she makes them attend, and Scott.
-Me tells them he is trying to find Her.
+His group of friends are all writers: Lyle is still unpublished, Samson is a married graphic novelist, Mallory writes and performs one woman shows she makes them attend.
 Most are cynical about marriage and love, while Scott is supportive.

 Me goes to see his granddad, who tells him he must search like Columbo.
 Me and Scott makes the rounds of charity events, hoping to run into Her.
 After a plethora of events, he is embarrassed at one when the host puts Me on the spot to talk about works that he has previously bragged (lied) about.
 Her is at the event, so they reconnect, and he gets her to agree to a ‘friend date’.
 Afterwards, when he gives her a lift home, she mentions an upcoming charity event.
 The next day, Scott is again his only friend supportive of love; his other friends try to dissuade him, and Mallory is openly hostile.